Desiccated thyroid extract: Medical uses

 The American Association of Clinical Endocrinologists and the Royal College of Physicians recommend against the use of thyroid extract for the treatment of hypothyroidism.
 Concerns include the potential for adverse effects from superphysiological levels of T3 and the absence of long-term safety data from randomized clinical trials.
 They recommend levothyroxine as the preferred treatment.
 Some practitioners refuse to use desiccated thyroid.

-About 65 mg of thyroid extract is equivalent to 100 μg of levothyroxine.
+Each 64.8 mg (one grain) of thyroid extract contains approximately 38 μg and 9 μg of measurable levothyroxine (T4) and liothyronine (T3), respectively.